-- Performance and compliance reports, including site visit reports; and - The school's performance on corrective action plans or other required interventions, if necessary.
+- Multiple years and measures of performance against the performance standards and expectations established in the charter contract and applicable law; - Financial audits; - Performance and compliance reports, including site visit reports; and - The school's performance on corrective action plans or other required interventions, if necessary.

-Visit AuthoRISE to view the Renewal Process learning module.
+Visit AuthoRISE to view the Charter Renewal learning module.